Frequently Asked Questions

 I own a guitar but it's broken can you help?

-Yes - after several years of fixing his own guitars Scott decided to learn how to setup, repair and maintain guitars using methods taught by Dan Erlewine of Stewart MacDonald and with 8 years experience there aren't many problems that can't be fixed.
-From electronics fixes to fret buzzes and upgrades Scott has a virtual armoury of specialised equipment to work on guitars, no using your eye to judge action distance on a guitar.
+Yes - after several years of fixing his own guitars Scott decided to learn how to setup, repair and maintain guitars using methods taught by Dan Erlewine of Stewart MacDonald and with 18 years experience there aren't many problems that can't be fixed.
+From electronics fixes to fret buzzes and upgrades Scott has a virtual armory of specialised equipment to work on guitars, no using your eye to judge action distance on a guitar.
 Using these specialist diagnostic tools the setup of a guitar can be judged to within a thousandth of an inch!
-Paintwork touch-ups and refurbishment to full re-sprays can also be catered for[link here].
+Paintwork touch-ups and refurbishment to full re-sprays can also be catered for.

 What age should you be to start learning the guitar?